DripEmail/gurgler/README.md

 ### Deploy

 Deploy uploads an asset to S3.
-It also attaches a bit of meta data to the asset including the git sha of the commit at the point at which the asset was built.
+It also attaches a bit of metadata to the asset including the git sha of the commit at the point at which the asset was built.

 ```
 deploy <gitCommitSha> <gitBranch>  sends a new asset (at a particular commit on a particular branch) to the S3 bucket